Verlinde formulae on complex surfaces: K-theoretic invariants: Introduction

-known as $K$-theoretic Donaldson invariants \cite{GNY2}.\footnote{When the Donaldson line bundle does not exist, we \emph{define} $\chi^{\vir}(M,\mu(L))$ by the virtual Hirzebruch-Riemann-Roch formula \cite[Cor.~3.4]{FG}, i.e.~$\int_{[M]^{\vir}} e^{\mu(c_1(L))} \, \td(T_M^{\vir})$.} The first named author, H.~Nakajima, and K.~Yoshioka determined their wall-crossing behaviour, when $S$ is a toric surface using the $K$-theoretic Nekrasov partition function \cite{GNY2}.
+known as a $K$-theoretic Donaldson invariant \cite{GNY2}.\footnote{When the Donaldson line bundle does not exist, we \emph{define} $\chi^{\vir}(M,\mu(L))$ by the virtual Hirzebruch-Riemann-Roch formula \cite[Cor.~3.4]{FG}, i.e.~$\int_{[M]^{\vir}} e^{\mu(c_1(L))} \, \td(T_M^{\vir})$.} Here $\O_M^{\vir}$ denotes the virtual structure sheaf of $M$ \cite[Sect.~3.2]{FG}.
+The first named author, H.~Nakajima, and K.~Yoshioka determined their wall-crossing behaviour, when $S$ is a toric surface using the $K$-theoretic Nekrasov partition function \cite{GNY2}.
 For rational surfaces the first named author and Y.~Yuan established structure formulae for these invariants and relations to strange duality \cite{GY, Got1}.

 We denote intersection numbers such as $\int_S c_1(L) c_1(\O(K_S))$ by $c_1(L)c_1(\O(K_S))$ or simply $LK_S$.
 Denote by $\SW(a)$ the Seiberg-Witten invariant of $a \in H^2(S,\Z)$.\footnote{We use Mochizuki's convention: $\SW(a) = \widetilde{\SW}(2a-K_S)$ with $\widetilde{\SW}(b)$ the usual Seiberg-Witten invariant in class $b \in H^2(S,\Z)$.
 Moreover, there are finitely many $a \in H^2(S,\Z)$ such that $\SW(a) \neq 0$.
 Such classes are called Seiberg-Witten basic classes.}